CIS 5050: Software Systems (Fall 2025)

 We will study some of the key building blocks – such as synchronization primitives, group communication protocols, and replication techniques – that form the foundation of modern distributed systems, such as cloud-computing platforms or the Internet.
 We will also look at some real-world examples of distributed systems, such as GFS, MapReduce, Spark, and Dynamo, and we will gain some hands-on experience with building and running distributed systems.

-CIS 5050 is one of the core courses in the MSE program, and its final exam qualifies as one of the WPE-I exams in the PhD program.
+CIS 5050 is one of the core courses in the MSE program, as well as an option for the WPE-I requirement for PhD students.

 Logistics